Fun Activity Ideas

 I see something

 This is the easiest game for young children to play.
-Choose something that both you and the child(ren) can see and start by giving a clue by saying "I see something . (then say its color or shape).
+Choose something that both you and the child(ren) can see and start by giving a clue by saying “I see something (say it’s color or shape)”.
 The children then take turns asking you questions about what you see.
-You can only answer "yes" or "no" questions.
+You can only answer “yes” or “no” questions.
 The person who guesses first can be the next to give the clue, or you can just take turns so that everyone gets to play if there is more than one child.
 Older children can play by thinking about things that everyone knows but that might not be in front of them, such as a favorite stuffed animal or a piece of furniture at home.